jarolrod/bitcoin-core-rc-testing/docs/v0.21/testing-0.21rc2.md

 ### Manual Testing

 The [Bitcoin Wiki](https://en.bitcoin.it/wiki/Signet) contains excellent documentation on connecting to and testing Signet.
+Building a custom signet is pretty involved but jumping on the default global signet should be just as fun.
+Give it a whirl!

 ---